OpenStuder/OpenStuder.github.io/websocket.md

             <tr>
                 <td>count</td>
                 <td>number</td>
-                <td><strong>Number of data log entries retrieved</strong>. <br/>
+                <td><strong>Number of data log entries/properties retrieved</strong>. <br/>
-                    The Total number of data log entries retrieved from the storage and returned in the body of this message.
+                    The Total number of data log entries or the number of IDs of available property logs retrieved from the storage and returned in the body of this message.
                 </td>
             </tr>
         </table>
         <h6>body</h6>
         <p>The body of the <strong>DATALOG READ</strong> message is CSV formatted data where each line corresponds to value at a given time.
 The line starts with the timestamp in ISO 8601 extended
         format and is followed by the respective values.
-Comas are used as separators.</p>
+Comas are used as separators.
+In the case no property ID was requested the data is the list of property IDs where each line represents one property ID.</p>
         <pre data-ws-example="DATALOG READ"><code>DATALOG READ
 status:Success
 id:demo.inf.3136